 If you have paid too much tax in withholding or prepayments, we refund the excess back to you when the tax year is over.
-Most individual taxpayers will receive their tax refunds on 6 August 2019 or on 4 September 2019.
-However, the exact date of refunding may be postponed if you or your spouse made changes to your personal tax returns.
+Refunds are paid to taxpayers on different dates, depending on when their tax assessment process is completed.
 You can see the date and amount of your refund in MyTax and on the tax decision.

 There is no longer a single refund date for all taxpayers.
 Most individual taxpayers get their tax refund in August or September, and the year’s last refunds will be made in December.

 The refund date varies by the end date of your tax assessment process.
 It ends at different times for different people.
 The end date valid for you is stated in your tax decision.